-In the case of tutorials, where attendance is mandatory, reported and a component of your grade, you should contact Professor Chowdhury (subhadip@uchicago.edu) if you are unable to attend.
-In non-emergencies, requesting an absence in this way must be done at least 24 hours prior to your tutorial.
+In the case of tutorials, where attendance is mandatory, reported, and a component of your grade, you should contact Professor Chowdhury (subhadip@uchicago.edu) if you need to request an excused absence (see section D.3).
+In nonemergency situations, requests for absence must be submitted at least 24 hours before your tutorial.
 Having said this, tutorials are a required and important component of the course; you should only be missing them if it is absolutely necessary.